 And while JT has proven he can create eargasm worthy records, on the second half of his musical opus, Mr. Timberlake suffers from the kind of problems other musicians wish they had such as consistency, and musically going too far.

-The club banger is drenched with Timberland’s beatbox, and later accented with a lion’s roar, and an elephant’s trumpet wail to play up the jungle theme.
+The up tempo track is drenched with Timberland’s beatbox, and later accented with a lion’s roar, and an elephant’s trumpet wail to play up the jungle theme.
 But after three minutes of the wild safari, listeners may begin to feel like their trapped inside Jumanji.